-I bought my Rest weeks ago and here’s everything I love about it:
+I bought my Hatch Sound Machine weeks ago and here’s everything I love about it:

-- Buttons on the bottom/touch ring on top: Contributing to the sleek design, all buttons for the Rest are on the bottom of the base.
-This keeps little fingers from seeing and compulsively wanting to push every button in sight!
+- Buttons on the bottom/touch ring on top: Contributing to the sleek design, all buttons for the Hatch Rest are on the bottom of the base.
+This keeps little fingers from seeing and compulsively wanting to push every button in sight to turn on the Hatch baby light!
 And the top has a touch ring that cycles through the colors and programs if needed.